Draeken/articles/knowledge_management/01OntologyExamples.md

 For well-known branded product, (oreo), it can be concidered as a generic product label, and accepts original oreo and bootlegs as implementation.
 Entry's label is in user's language, and may have alias & ISO denomination (pain au chocolat, chocolatine / oreo, biscuit au chocolat fourré à la crème pâtissière).
 It provides properties (composition of properties), nutritive information could be informed through a property (eg: nutrition = nutritionOf(apple)).
 For an existing final product entry, an user could copy it to adapt it to its language/region.
 Equivalence between two products is subjective and should be an entry.
 Equivalence could inform the target audience (country, culture, region).
+Equivalence is a way to give a local name to a foreign product.
 Implementation of concepts (products found in supermarket) could be linked to concept by users, specifying a level of quality for each product.
+Implementations are handled in another DB (like OpenFoodFacts), where users could rate and categorize (discount - standard - premium) products.
 Does raw product concept needs to be localized?
 We could have an unique tomato concept and have recipes using tomatos be localized.
 But tomato concept will have tons of links to implementations.
 If implementation are localized, it could filter to suit recipes.
 But it's better to have raw product concept be localized: fewer links & for aggregated info, it's less prone to large variations.

 ## Is it possible to have the same concept name under the same localization?
-Yes -> when someone wants to edit description or properties No -> avoid duplicate ; -> add "last update", with "used by [count]" it should suggest the best suit.
+Yes -> when someone wants to edit description or properties No -> avoid duplicate ;

+to conclude: yes -> add "last update", with "used by [count]" it should suggest the best suit.

 ## What kind of raw product to register
 generic localized (product that comes to mind in this localization). specified product () -> should it includes a field to the "parent" or "generic" concept?
 Yes -> avoid having too many raw product concept ; when asking user if there is tomatoes in this market, if the response is "no", don't ask for specified tomatoes.

+## List of item types
+- raw_product
+- product_class
+- equivalence
+- recipes

 ## How to register a raw product
 is: raw_product
 Name/description; (apple/red apple)
 Localization (town;state/region;country;culture/civilization)
-specialization of -> raw product concept nutritional information -> table //aggregated from implementers color -> aggregated from implementers price -> aggregated from implementers
+specialization of -> raw product concept nutritional information -> table //aggregated from implementers () color price -> aggregated from implementers

 Nutritional information are often given for a general class and not for varieties, or varieties are specified through difference with general class.